roblaing/erlang-webapp-howto/unit8/README.md

 I started this exercise before reading Zovic's warning about Websocket, but since I'm using one of the three languages he says can viably handle this approach, decided to stick with it.

+There is little new Erlang in this exercise, which mainly involves pushing the work of html templating etc to the browser, thereby increasing the lines of Javascript code while reducing the lines of Erlang code.

+I no longer use a cookie for user authentication, instead storing whatever key-value pairs I need in
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API">Web Storage</a> on the browser and ETS on the server,
+joined by a unique ID replaced every login session to give it little value to hackers.

 <h2>Javascript style</h2>

 Something that frustrates me about Javascript &mdash; and I'm guessing many others &mdash; is it's a language designed by committee,